Vishveshsg7/Spam-mail-detection/README.md

       Image
       sklearn

-The database file for the model is also uploaded as mail.csv
+The database file for the model is also uploaded as mail_data.csv